-Medicare Part B provides the medical insurance portion of Original Medicare (Parts A and B)Original Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Medicare Part B provides the medical insurance portion of Original Medicare (Parts A and B)Original Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance)..

 For Part B to cover your service or treatment, it must be either medically necessary or preventive.

 Medicare Part B generally covers 80% of medically necessary services.
 You’ll pay the leftover 20%, or coinsuranceCoinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.
 For example: If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
 Your insurance company will cover the final $800..

 Part B coverage can also include benefits such as telehealth appointments, durable medical equipment and transportation in an ambulance.